stelligent/stelligent-u/04-vpcs/README.md

   endpoint:

-  - Change the egress NACL rules on the subnet where the endpoint is attached so that they allow all traffic (see "Network ACL rules" in [Troubleshoot Issues Connecting to S3 from VPC Endpoints](https://aws.amazon.com/premiumsupport/knowledge-center/connect-s3-vpc-endpoint/).
+  - Change the egress NACL rules on the subnet where the endpoint is attached so that they allow all traffic (see "network ACL rules" in [Troubleshoot Issues Connecting to S3 from VPC Endpoints](https://aws.amazon.com/premiumsupport/knowledge-center/connect-s3-vpc-endpoint/).

   - In the bucket's [policy document](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-endpoints-s3.html#vpc-endpoints-policies-s3),